Quickly exit this site by pressing the Escape key Leave this site

 Project Servator aims to disrupt a range of criminal activity, including terrorism, while providing a reassuring presence for the public.
 Our officers are experienced and specially trained to spot the tell-tale signs that someone is planning or preparing to commit an act of crime.

-We use Project Servator at Gatwick Airport, where we work with partners such as British Transport Police, CCTV operators, businesses and the public to continue to protect the airport and everyone who visits or works there.
+We use Project Servator at London Gatwick, in Brighton and Hove, and throughout Sussex, where we work with partners such as British Transport Police, CCTV operators, businesses, and the public.
+Together, we continue to protect everyone who lives, visits or works in Sussex and at Gatwick airport.
 We aim to make it a difficult place for criminals and terrorists to operate.
-Together, we’ve got it covered.
+Together, we've got it covered.

 You'll see uniform and plain clothes officers, but we might also include officers from other departments such as dog units, armed officers, vehicle checkpoint and Automatic Number Plate Recognition (ANPR).